NodeFactoryIo/nf-web/site/content/careers/backend-engineer.md

 We are looking for a **backend engineer** who has experience in building things using **JavaScript**.
-One that has a good technical knowledge of JavaScript and product building process but is not afraid to learn how and take part if the development of decentralized products.
+One that has good technical knowledge of JavaScript and product building process but is not afraid to learn how and take part in the development of decentralized products.
 One that is ready to be part of our **small fast-paced team** and have direct influence in the decision-making processes.

 **Here is what can you expect:**